 This has been an exhilerating week on Kickstarter for us, hearing from old friends and making new ones, building our way towards the all-important funding goal that will unlock your donations and let us make the Uni.
 We’re into it, and we hope the Kickstarter experience has been good for you too.
 Let us know.

 You leapt out of the gate, and we’re already 50% of the way there in less than a week.
 Thank you for backing us early; the momentum is key, and we’re fired up about it.
 This week, we’ll be focused on introducing the Uni on blogs and to the press.
 Know someone we should chat with?
 Drop us a line.

 The dedication of the guys in the MIT shop is full-on.
 Temperatures were high nineties outside and even hotter inside.
 Alex and David have identified a great new material choice, which will reduce the weight and cost of the cubes, while making them durable and weatherproof.
 And the material is white.
 Below is a movie of a test cut of the new material on the CNC machine.
 These guys love big machines that are controlled by computers.
 And they love them even more when making something for the public like the Uni.

 Want more?
-Here’s a link to 90+ images from the MIT shop and studio via Flickr, where you can see the work taking shape, included a steel frame being welded to hold the Uni in place, top and bottom.
+Below are images from the MIT shop and studio where you can see the work taking shape, included a steel frame being welded to hold the Uni in place, top and bottom.

 Sweat, welding, dust, programming, late nights: this is what it takes to build things, and we’re fortunate to have these guys applying their maker’s passion to the Uni and the public good.